joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/10/09/us/politics/argentina-bailout-investors.html

 **The Briefing — England 3 Wales 0: How did Watkins do?
 Is Anderson a definite starter?
 Pickford surpasses Banks record**\
-`Thomas Tuchel's side eased to victory at Wembley - here, our writers break down the action.`\
+`Thomas Tuchel's side eased to victory at Wembley — here, our writers break down the action`\
 https://nytimes.com/athletic/6703553/2025/10/09/england-watkins-anderson-tuchel/

 **Librarian Fired in Books Dispute to Receive $700,000 Settlement**\